holman/rakegem/README.md

 RakeGem provides three rake tasks:

-`rake gemspec` will update your gemspec with the latest version (taken from the `lib/NAME.rb` file) and file list (as reported by `git ls-files`).
+`rake release:gemspec` will update your gemspec with the latest version (taken from the `lib/NAME.rb` file) and file list (as reported by `git ls-files`).

-`rake build` will update your gemspec, build your gemspec into a gem, and place it in the `pkg` directory.
+`rake release:build` will update your gemspec, build your gemspec into a gem, and place it in the `pkg` directory.

 `rake release` will update your gemspec, build your gem, make a commit with